LesFerch/DesktopPic/doc/v2/README.md

 All settings are automatically saved when you click the `Play` button or exit the program.

 The `Help` button opens this document.
 Click it whenever you want to see if a newer version is available.
 DesktopPic does not automaically check for new versions or collect any data.
 It is truly a free program.

+While the interface is displayed, **F3** will open File Explorer to the current DesktopPic folder (location of slideshow images) and **F4** will open File Explorer to the DesktopPic wallpaper backup folder (location of stamped wallpaper images).

+## AppData Location

+The `AppData` folder for the `DesktopPic.ini` file will be within the `DesktopPic` folder when run from a writable location (e.g. `C:\Tools\DesktopPic\AppData`), but will be in the user's Local AppData folder (`%LocalAppData%\DesktopPic`) when run from a protected location such as `C:\Program Files (x86)`.
+This is the primary difference between the "portable" and "installer" options described at the beginning of this document.

 ## Supported and recommended image file formats